All Episodes

 A looming government shutdown is threatening to close the gates to Fort Sumner, meaning the touchstone of the 150th anniversary of the first shots of the Civil War could be dark next week.

-Even as lawmakers in Washington worked on Wednesday to avoid a federal shutdown, planners of civil war sesquicentennial events.
+Even as lawmakers in Washington worked on Wednesday to avoid a federal shutdown, planners of Civil War sesquicentennial events.

 Don't even bother with that if you're in Rio Linda.

-I don't even just it's 150 years.
+Don't even, just it's 150 years.

 Planners of the Civil War 150-year anniversary events wrestled with contingency plans for Tuesday's anniversary events.

-Jeff Antley, who is coordinating arrangements for an estimated 1,000 reenactors coming to the city.
+Jeff Antley, who is coordinating arrangements for an estimated 1,000 reenactors coming to the city, says, I'm shocked this is a pivotal event in the nation's history.

-You can't say we're gonna reschedule this.
+You can't say we're going to reschedule this.

-The money's been spent, the uniforms have been bought, the travel arrangements have been made.
+The travel arrangements have been made.

 These reenactors, some of them driving in from across the country and others flying in from abroad, are set to camp at Fort Moultrie on Sullivan's Island and Fort Sumter in Charleston Harbor beginning Friday night.